Error Reference

 strict mode: write permission 'contents: write' is not allowedCause: The workflow is compiled with --strict flag but requests write permissions on contents, issues, or pull-requests.
 Strict mode enforces read-only operations.

-Solution: Use safe-outputs instead of write permissions:
+Solution: Use safe-outputs instead of write permissions.
+Configure safe outputs like create-issue or create-pull-request with appropriate options.

-Analyze changes and create an issue with findings.Strict Mode Network Wildcard Not Allowed
+Strict Mode Network Wildcard Not Allowed

 Section titled “Strict Mode Network Wildcard Not Allowed”Error Message: